MinBZK/max-regel-book/src/design.md

 Overly generic.
 It is not a replacement for a full-fledged logical programming language, such as Prolog.
 General programming languages allow you to build anything, from rule engines to games.
 It comes at the price complexity with little aid to spell out you specific business logic.

-Extremely high speed.
+Extremely high speed eveluation of rules.
 No compilation to bare metal machine code.
 Readability and correctness in favor of raw speed.

 > [!WARNING]
 > wie kan beleid schrijven en vertaling naar code process makkelijk. niet per se code zo makkelijk dat iedereen het meteen gebruikt voor beleid maken. geen realistisch scenario.

 A end-user friendly rule editing as main goal.
 The idea that domain experts use a high-level *domain specific language* and/or editor is attractive.
 It empowers smart people to implement changes in a policy themselves.
-When strongly believe in supporting such a way, though making that leading from the start may become a red herring in finding a solid base.
+When strongly believe in supporting such a way of working, though making that leading from the start may become a red herring in finding a solid base.
 We expect rules should be shared in a machine readable format too, for example.
-We have faith our axiomatic way of building higher level building blocks, bit by bit, will (among other things) also allow for highlevel rule representation that suits domain experts.
+We have faith our axiomatic way of building higher level building blocks, bit by bit, will (among other things) also allow for high level rule representation that suits domain experts.

 It also leaves out typing of fields in domain objects.
 It can be very useful to spell out in great detail that the "price" information of an item costs is not simply "1.95", but that the precision is two digits, the currency is Euro and that is should be formatted as "€ 1,95".
 It is a complementary effort that MaxRegel can be extended with if required.